The Holocaust: Choices that Shape Humanity

 Barbara Lazar

 Barbara Lazar is a veteran middle school teacher and librarian.
 She has continually valued teaching the Holocaust and social justice through literature, writing, and art.
-She has been working with TOLI since 2015, participated in the flagship TOLI Leadership Seminar in New York in 2023, is a Belfer Conference alumnus, and as part of the Educational Leadership team for the New Mexico Holocaust and Intolerance Museum, she maintains her passion for the importance of Holocaust education and working with educators.
+She has been working with TOLI since 2015, participated in the flagship TOLI Leadership Seminar in New York in 2023, is a Belfer Conference alumnus, and as part of the Educational Leadership team for the New Mexico Holocaust and Intolerance Museum, she maintains her passion for the importance of Holocaust and human rights education, and working with educators.

 -